-The Niagara 1000 is manufactured with four rubber feet for safe, secure placement on any table, cabinet, shelf, or floor.
-The Niagara 1000's design obviates the need for compliant or high-Q isolation feet.
-Although many audio/video products benefit greatly from these devices, the Niagara 1000 does not.
+The Niagara 1200 is manufactured with four rubber feet for safe, secure placement on any table, cabinet, shelf, or floor.
+It can also be safely mounted on its edge or side (for front edge mounting, we have provided four adhesive rubber bumpers to protect the chassis finish).
+The Niagara 1200's design obviates the need for compliant or high-Q isolation feet.
+Although many audio/video products benefit greatly from these devices, the Niagara 1200 does not.
+However, we do not insist they are not to be used either.
+Let your ear be your guide.

-Placement or proximity to other components is not critical, and, under standard use, the Niagara 1000 does not produce any heat.
+Placement or proximity to other components is not critical, and, under standard use, the Niagara 1200 does not produce any heat.